bendermIBM/kvm-network-bridge/README.md

 >
 > Sourced from [RHEL Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/configuring-a-network-bridge_configuring-and-managing-networking)

 This is a guide for setting up a network bridge on a RHEL 8.3 KVM host and it will largely follow the process described in [RedHat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/configuring-a-network-bridge_configuring-and-managing-networking) in the "Configuring and Managing Networking" chapter.
-I will referencing the documentation heavily as to not re-invent the wheel and provide a consistent approach to setting up the bridge.
+I will be referencing the documentation heavily in this guide to provide a consistent approach to setting up the bridge.

 ## References